achyun/AHD-Subtitles-Maker/README.md

   Also, VLC media player with ASM may play not smoothly.
 This is normal, since ASM uses milliseconds while VLC uses frames for playback.
   This won't effect accuracy (in adding subtitles, editing ...etc) though.
-- Subtitles search, download and upload to/from OpenSubittles.org service is powered by OpenSubtitles.org.
-Please register an account in OpenSubtitles.org before using AHD Subtitles Maker if you don't have one.
-To register a new OpenSubtitles.org account, please follow this link <https://www.opensubtitles.org/en/newuser>
 - Generating wave files from media files is powered by ffmpeg.
 See "ffmpeg readme.txt" and "Copyright Notices - Credits.txt" files for more details.
 - When generating WaveForm for a file, a new file under extension .wfpd will be added next to the media file, with the same name.
 - If the media file is edited (edited audio and/or video) please delete .wfpd file (if presented) to regenerate the wave form data again.